dianixn/Channelformer/README.md

 Run with MATLAB 2021B, with fully-installed deep learning toolbox because it requires customized training.
 You also have to copy all the files from Naren_channel into main path and carefully read the license of the Naren channel.

 You may have a problem when do pruning.
-The reason is that, the title of some layers differ for offline Channelformer and online Channelformer.
+The reason is that, the name of some layers differ for offline Channelformer and online Channelformer.
 Change that to 31/11 for different version.

-The authors gratefully acknowledge the funding of this research by Huawei.